kachiyahiren/kachiyahiren/README.md

 # Hi there, I'm Hiren Kachiya 👋

 ### 🚀 About Me
-I'm a 3rd-year Computer Science student passionate about **Artificial Intelligence** and **Machine Learning**.
+I'm a 3rd-year Information Technology student passionate about **Artificial Intelligence** and **Machine Learning**.
 I love exploring data, building intelligent models, and creating solutions that make an impact.

 ### 🔍 What I Do
 - Intermediate-level **AI/ML** learner